tejaslodaya/timeseries-clustering-vae/README.md

 FYI, the entire algorithm is an unsupervised one.
 Labels are just used to color and visually test the results.
 If you don't have labels for your application, you can run k-means on top of latent vectors to get labels and use those labels to color individual data points.

+## FAQs

+1. **Does VRAE support multivariate data-sets?**
+<br> Yes.
+It does.
+There's a parameter called `number_of_features`.
+In the case of multi-variate timeseries, pass the degree of freedom here.
+In case of univariate, please pass 1.
+Refer to this commit - [e7b57a6](https://github.com/tejaslodaya/timeseries-clustering-vae/commit/e7b57a6748ef18efbd9f026907e85c31817e2b42)<br><br>
+2. **Does VRAE support unlabelled timeseries data-sets?**
+<br> Auto-encoders are designed to work on unlabelled data, but you would need a subset of labelled data to justify the generated embeddings.
+This is similar to the case where you have word vectors, but you can justify those embeddings semantically by seeing if "king - queen", etc..
+There has to be a way to know if VRAE is working properly (train set has to have labelled data for this).
+That said, you don't need labels if you have a way of visualizing the clusters. <br><br>
+3. **Does VRAE support classification as well?**
+<br> No. VRAE only converts sparse "time-series" to dense vectors.
+To generate classification on top of it needs the vectors to be passed to some algorithm (k-means in my example)<br><br>
+4. **In the ECG example shown, you show compression from 140 elements to 20 elements.
+What is an appropriate compression ratio for larger lengths, say 9k?**<br>
+The number of time-series to be fed isn't a problem, but the dimension of each time-series is.
+To combat this, I propose 3 approaches as described below
+- The best, naive solution is to go ahead with the raw clustering and feeding in 9k dimensions.
+Build a much stronger neural network with "gradually" descending layer in encoders and their relative pairs in the decoders.
+This network will have a lot of parameters to train and would need larger machine and more time to train this.
+For example, you can go with 9k - 2048 - 512 - 128 - 32 (encoder) and 32 - 128 - 512 - 2048 (decoder).
+This way you'll have 32 dimensions in the end.
+- Use a sliding window approach where you have a window-size of `k`.
+Getting this `k` would need a lot of preprocessing + traditional forecasting + auto-regressive plots.
+- Average out x-days of stocks and cluster based on them.
+Obtain this `x` till the time your current date("dt") stops influencing ("dt-x") values.
+5. **Is VRAE a stateful version?**<br>
+Yes.
+VRAE makes extensive use of RNN(LSTM/GRU) blocks which themselves are stateful in nature.
+Vanilla neural networks are stateless.
+Setting `required_grad=False` makes a variable act like a constant and including `required_grad=True` lets the network "learn" the variable's value through backprop.

 ## Application Areas

 1. Anomaly detection